When to Charge Apple Watch if You Sleep With It?

 • Pros: Zero disruption to sleep tracking.
 Watch stays on your wrist all night.

-Charge your watch for 60-90 minutes before bed while you read, watch TV, or unwind.
+Charge your watch for 60 to 90 minutes before bed while you read, watch TV, or unwind.
 Put it on the charger at 9 PM, take it off at 10:30 PM when you are ready to sleep.
 Simple and reliable.

 • Pros: Works on every Apple Watch model.
 Easy habit to build.